 The Southern Atolls offers a longer surfing season than the other best surfing spots in the Maldives with swell almost year-round.
 Visiting the Southern Atolls anytime between February and October should provide some pretty incredible waves.

-The Maldives offers a wide selection of holiday accommodation ranging from boutique hotels to more budget-friendly options.
+The Maldives offers a wide selection of surf resorts ranging from boutique hotels to more budget-friendly options.
 If you fancy the ultimate island-getaway experience, you can turn your dreams of staying in a water villa on stilts above the ocean into a reality, and enjoy uninterrupted views of the water throughout your stay.

-Here are some of the best surf hotels in the Maldives to help you to decide on the perfect accommodation for your vacation.
+Here are some of the best Maldives surf resorts in to help you to decide on the perfect accommodation for your trip.

 For a more modest stay, Cokes Surf Camp is located on North Malé Atoll and is just 25 minutes away from the airport by speedboat.
 If you are planning on riding the waves at Chickens, you will find this guest house perfectly positioned just a short distance away from some of the Maldives’ best breaks.
 If you are looking for a more budget-friendly hotel option, then the Cokes Surf Camp could be the perfect choice for you.

-If you want to make the most of your time on the waves, then an excellent option for you would be one of the many surf charter cruises available in the Maldives.
-Choosing a surf charter cruise rather than staying on dry land will enable you to maximize the amount of time that you spend out on the water.
-Booking yourself a surfing vacation on a charter cruise also offers the opportunity to try a whole new holiday experience, meet new people, and try new things.
+If you want to make the most of your time on the waves, then an excellent option for you would be one of the many surf charters available in the Maldives.
+Choosing a surf charter rather than staying on dry land will enable you to maximize the amount of time that you spend surfing The Maldives.
+Booking yourself a trip on a surf charter also offers the opportunity to try a whole new holiday experience, meet new people, and try new things.

-Taking a vacation on board a surfer charter cruise means that you will be taken directly to the very best reefs, which may not otherwise be accessible.
-Your guides on the boat will know all of the best surf spots and will be able to take you straight to some of the quieter hidden gems, where you can enjoy incredible waves, without being stuck in a crowd.
+Taking a trip onboard a surfer charter means that you will be taken directly to the very best reefs, which may not otherwise be accessible.
+Your guide on the boat will know all of the best surf spots and will be able to take you straight to some of the quieter hidden gems, where you can enjoy incredible waves, without being stuck in a crowd.

-Many surf charter cruises can be booked for exclusive hire by grouping together with a bunch of friends.
+Many surf charters in the Maldives can be booked for exclusive hire by grouping together with a bunch of friends.
 You can enjoy delicious meals and drinks, as well as chilling out on the sundeck between surfing, making it an ideal choice for anyone wanting to get away from it all, and simply enjoy surfing.